hideckies/hermit/docs/tutorials/simple-dll-injection.md

 Assume that you've completed [the Simple Implant Beacon tutorial](./simple-implant-beacon.md).

 > IMPORTANT: It's heavily recommended to use **a virtual machine** for Windows victim machine because If we modify the registry etc., the system might not work properly.
+Also we recommend temporarily turning off real-time protection of **Windows Defender** as it is likely to be detected by Windows Defender.

 ## 1. Start C2 Server